aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/create-aspose-drawing-java-application/_index.md

 ### Download Aspose.Drawing for Java

 - Download <a href="https://downloads.aspose.com/drawing/java">Aspose.Drawing for Java</a>.
-- Unzip the downloaded ZIP archive on your development computer, for example D:\Java.Drawing-API.
+- Unzip the downloaded ZIP archive on your development computer, for example `D:\Java.Drawing-API`.

 ### Create Project